 There are two basic types of transponder keys:

 - Zero bitted

 Zero bitted transponder keys are designed to be easily cloned because they have no preset inscription.
 Encrypted keys, on the other hand, have preset, random encryption that needs to be programmed to the car.

 Some chips require batteries, and some do not.
 If you have one with a battery, these batteries will need to be changed eventually, and a locksmith will be able to do that as well and will charge a lot less than a car dealership will for the same service.

 Different car manufacturers design different styles of transponder keys, so depending on the make and model of your vehicle, your transponder key may or may not require the original key to be present when attempting to make a copy of the key.

 When you need a transponder key copied, it is not the traditional process of cutting grooves as is the case with metal keys.
 Instead, these keys must be programmed to sync with your specific vehicle.
 There are two main places you can have this done:

 - A professional locksmith

-Contact our car locksmith Mesa AZ for more information about transponder keys, and for replacement transponder key, and transponder key programming.
-We are available 24/7 and offer fast Transponder Key services.
+Contact our Car Key Replacement team for more information about transponder keys, transponder key replacement, and transponder key programming.
+We are available 24/7 and offer fast Transponder Keys services.
 Call us at: (480) 339-2152